 Sciatica Pain Relief in Rochester, NY

-Our team combines hands‒on chiropractic care with noninvasive therapies designed to restore flexibility, improve movement, and support your body’s natural healing process.
-With a personalized plan and consistent support, many patients find real relief—even in severe cases that haven’t responded to other treatments.
+Our team combines hands‒on chiropractic care with muscle and tissue therapy and other noninvasive treatments designed to restore flexibility, improve movement, and support your body’s natural healing process.
+With a personalized plan and consistent support, many patients find real relief, even in severe cases that have not responded to other treatments.

 What is Sciatica?